harvy4002/harvy4002.github.io/_posts/2020-12-18-hamper-extravaganza/2020-12-18-hamper-extravaganza.md

 ##### Nexba Pineapple soft
+Harvy - Was alright.
+Could have it again, would be a good summer drink.

 ##### Capsicana cooking paste
 Tina - We made it with chicken and it was juicy, fruity and spicy at the same time.
 Would recommend.